hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 ...
 ```

-You can fix that by trusting your Consul CA (`agent-consul-ca.pem`) on your machine,
+You can fix that by trusting your Consul CA (`consul-agent-ca.pem`) on your machine,
 please use Google to find out how to do that on your OS.

 ```shell